jsjchai/jsjchai/README.md

 - 🌱 I’m currently learning [`java`](https://github.com/topics/java) and [`golang`](https://github.com/topics/golang)
 - :coffee: Years of Java experience: 4+
 - :book: My English is still not very good, but I am trying to improve every day
-- :student: I really enjoy learning more and talking about technologies
+- :student: About me: I really enjoy learning more and talking about technologies
 - 📫 How to reach me: jsjchai@google.com